alijan312/Group_Project_2/README.md

     We will create a searchable database of pets for adoption.
 There are such sited existing already, but we have the overall user experience to be lacking.
 They could use a more appealing homepage, better explainations and, most importantly, a good searching function.

 Components:
-   User Profile, Login, Pswd Form - AJ
+   Landing Page - pet search page, link add a pet - Jacob Rescue Profile, Login, Pswd Form - AJ
+   Back End Authentication - AJ (passport)
+   Rescue Login page -
-   Animal Entry Form - Jacob
+   Animal Add edit delete form - Jacob
    Animal Search Page - Kate
+   Database setup - Kate
    Heroku Deployment - Jacob
-   Landing Page - Kate

    Front End - Jacob, AJ, Kate
    Scrummaster - Kate